GeorgeSheslow/Robotics_A2/README.md

 - Safety: Hardware IR sensor if distance below threshold will pause the simulation
 - Collision Checking with point cloud cube
 - Visual Servoing demonstration with 2 robots

+### Real Dobot Drawing

+Script RealDobotDrawing.m can be used with a real Dobot Magician to draw text on a piece of paper.

+- Requires ROS MATLAB Toolbox